zalenix/portaldocs/portal-sdk/templates/portalfx-ux-grids.md

-The page you requested has moved to [designpatterns-page-grid.md](designpatterns-page-grid.md).
+For design guidance see [designpatterns-page-grid.md](designpatterns-page-grid.md).